simonw/csvs-to-sqlite/README.md

                                   stopping the import

+  --replace-tables                Replace tables if they already exist --update-tables                 Manages an extra table .csvs-meta that keeps
+                                  track of each CSV file and the checksum of the file.
+On subsequent runs, the CSVs will be compared against the checksum in the table to see what has updated, and only those specific tables will be replaced.

-  --replace-tables                Replace tables if they already exist -t, --table TEXT                Table to use (instead of using CSV filename) -c, --extract-column TEXT       One or more columns to 'extract' into a
+  -t, --table TEXT                Table to use (instead of using CSV filename) -c, --extract-column TEXT       One or more columns to 'extract' into a
                                   separate lookup table.
 If you pass a simple